jtomori/batch_textures_convert/README.md

     *  **Standalone**
         * `$ python batch_textures_converter.py`
 * Select a root folder containing textures you want to convert, it will be scanned recursively
+    * You can also select/copypaste multiple folders, they will be separated with `" /// "`
 * Select which input texture formats should be converted
     * For example you could convert only jpegs or pngs
 * Select output texture format